 - A roll of quarters

 - Travel pillow

 - Whether it is lodging, restaurants, or tours, make reservations in advance.
 It’s a holiday weekend!

 - Be sure to check your gas gauge.
 There are stretches of hours before coming across a gas station.
 If you are unsure, fill up the tank to be on the safe side.
 This also applies with the bathroom break, and don’t forget to pack a toilet paper roll.

 - Again, don’t leave any valuable things in the vehicle at all times.

-- Dispose your trash properly.
+- Dispose of your trash properly.
 The majority of the coastline is made up of fragile ecosystems.
-Do your part to stop erosion and damage by not going somewhere dangerous and stay on the trails.
+Do your part to stop erosion and damage by not going somewhere dangerous and staying on the trails.

 - Before you get on the road, check the weather to see if there are any road closures.

-We at Statevan wishes you and your family and friends a safe and fun Labor Day!
-For all you van rental needs please call us.
+We at State van wish you and your family and friends a safe and fun Labor Day!
+For all your van rental needs please call us.